-It is difficult to assess whether continued membership of the single market and customs union or a future free trade agreement with the EU would be more advantageous, as the terms of such an agreement are very unclear at present.
+It is difficult to assess whether the single market and customs union is preferable to a future free trade agreement with the EU, as the terms of such an agreement are very unclear at present.
 The government is seeking to achieve an outcome that delivers many of the benefits of the single market without some of the costs and restrictions involved.
-Whether that aspiration is achievable is subject to intense debate.